Croc (film)

 Croc is a 2007 American made-for-television natural horror film produced by RHI Entertainment that premiered in Canada on the video-on-demand channel Movie Central On Demand in July 2007.
 It aired in the United States on the Sci Fi Channel on November 4, 2007.
-It is the 6th film in the Maneater Series produced under an agreement with Sci Fi.
+Croc is the sixth film in the Maneater film series produced under an agreement with Sci Fi.
 Filmed in Thailand, the film revolves around the efforts of the owner of a crocodile-farm, an animal welfare agent, and a hunter trying to kill a large saltwater crocodile that has begun killing people in the area.

 Plot

-The film begins with two dynamite fishermen working only to disturb an enormous saltwater crocodile which the beast attacks, mutilates, and kills both of them.
+The film begins with two dynamite fishermen working.
+They disturb an enormous saltwater crocodile and the beast attacks, mutilates, and kills both of them.

-Jack McQuade runs a crocodile farm in Thailand with the help of his nephew Theo and Jack's sister (and Theo's mother) Allison.
+Jack McQuade runs a crocodile farm in Thailand with the help of his sister, Allison, and her son, Theo.
 A new neighboring resort owned by the Konsong brothers constantly harasses Jack.
 They want to get Jack shut down because they have buildings on the land and want to steal the rest.
 The Konsong brothers set animal welfare, bill collectors, and tax collectors on the farm.
-As animal welfare investigator Evelyn Namwong refuses to shut down the farm, having found only minor violations, she is fired.
+As animal welfare investigator, Evelyn Namwong, refuses to shut down the farm, having found only minor violations, she is fired.
 After the beast eats two teenagers, the Konsongs send goons to break in and release three of the farm's crocodiles.
 Jack's crocodiles are blamed, and he gets orders to shut down until further notice.